carfirst125/portfolio/next_purchasing_forecast/README.md

 This begins with finding ourliers and get rid of unreal accounts.
 For example, common accounts record data of multicustomer instead of a particular customer should be eliminated.
 Accounts that has the actual high frequency abnormally also need to be ignored.
 In short, the accounts, which are not real as the transaction of a customer, should be abandoned to prevent the bias.

+Example: The figure below shows the EDA result for customer purchasing frequency.
+The customer is grouped by **one purchased customer**, **two or more purchased customer**, and **abnormal/weird customer**.
+Based on your understanding in the business, you can define the rules for classifying abnormal customers.
+For instances, in this case of shoes and hand bag product, the customer who had more than 200 times of purchasing in data period or having purchase every 4 days, or having 3 purchases per day, will be considered as abnormal one.

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/EDA.png?raw=true)

 #### ML Model